JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 async  def  on_guild_join(guild):
 ```

-> This function gets activated when a user send a message
+> This function gets activated when a user sends a message
 > Args:
 > message (object): Represents the message
 > search (object): Searcher object